 As such, it is up to us to set our own policies and expectations in clients around how and when meetings work as well as what the communication protocols shall be.

 Those aren’t things that are up to clients to dictate, and they should not be expecting that as a matter of course.

 It reminded me of the time I ran across someone who was very young (no work, business, or life experience to speak of) and brand new in our industry whose first client had her attending all “team” meetings by phone every single morning.

-Eventually she wised up and learned (the hard way) that business owners are not employees and it’s most certainly is not any client’s place to “require” you to do anything. 😉
+Eventually she wised up and learned (the hard way) that business owners are not employees, and it most certainly is not any client’s place to “require” you to do anything. 😉

 I was also reminded of one of my early clients whose belief that “the customer is always right” was killing her.
 She came to dread working with her clients because of this unhealthy belief system, and it was creating an existential crisis in her life.

-How could she make her living (she was a solopreneur making over $1 million a year) if she was beginning to hate dealing with her clients?
+How could she make her living if she was beginning to hate dealing with her clients?
 She loved her work, just not everything they were “requiring” her to do, particularly when it came to endless meetings.

 So I thought I would share the story of how I helped her shed this mindset and the steps we took to turn things around in her business so she could enjoy working with her clients again and not quit her business.

-It’s a good example of how we, as Administrative Consultants, are so often in a position to guide and advise clients in addition to providing them with administrative support.
+It’s a good example of how we, as Administrative Consultants, are so often in a position to guide and advise clients as a natural extension of our administrative support, expertise, and experience.

 Perhaps it will inspire some ideas in your own Administrative Consulting practice on how you can further help clients.